 I have spent the last several years ensuring low-income, special needs and foster care children receive the best education possible by finding a public or private school that understands their needs.
 These children now have better opportunities and many of these scholarship students go on to graduate high school and often on to college.
 As a Mom, I know the importance of a good education and I will be an ally of yours in this arena.

 I have physically toured parts of the Arizona/Mexico border and even had the pleasure to meet with then Cochise County Sheriff Larry Dever to discuss the Border.
 I met with third generation ranchers who have been adversely affected by illegal immigration and drug trafficking.
 The locals want a stronger presence of Border Patrol, unmanned drones and more strategic fencing.
 Together, we also need to ensure we have the best functioning E-Verify system.

 Our legal immigration system has been broken for decades.
 Once elected to the Arizona Legislature I will work with our Congressional delegation to find ways to end chain migration.
 To move forward with a better legal immigration system, we must restore a work-based immigration system by limiting preferences to spouses and minor children.

-Sweeping funds are accounting tricks not envisioned by our state’s founders and it’s time to put Arizona back on track towards fiscal responsibility without the fuzzy math.
+Sweeping funds is an accounting trick not envisioned by our state’s founders and it’s time to put Arizona back on track towards fiscal responsibility without the fuzzy math.
 I am opposed to unfunded mandates handed down by the federal government and will work to protect the Arizona taxpayer if elected.

 Each resident of Arizona should be in favor of open government.
-As a taxpayer, we should be able to track every dollar the government spends so the process is transparent.
+As taxpayers, we should be able to track every dollar the government spends so the process is transparent.
 It is our right to know how each dollar is spent.